manivannanpandiyan17/UI_Automation/README.md

 Under com.nsw.testPages, all application related functions are available in the form of Page object model

-Under com.nsw.reports, Test report will be generated in the HTML Format
+Under com.nsw.reports, Test report will be generated in the HTML Format after each run

 # Execute test